LukeMathWalker/tracing-actix-web/README.md

 - parts of this project were heavily inspired by their implementation.
 They provide support for metrics and instrumentation for the `awc` HTTP client, both out of scope for `tracing-actix-web`.

+# License

+Licensed under either of <a href="LICENSE-APACHE">Apache License, Version 2.0</a> or <a href="LICENSE-MIT">MIT license</a> at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `tracing-actix-web` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [`TracingLogger`]: https://docs.rs/tracing-actix-web/4.0.0-beta.1/tracing-actix-web/struct.TracingLogger.html
 [`RequestId`]: https://docs.rs/tracing-actix-web/4.0.0-beta.1/tracing-actix-web/struct.RequestId.html
 [`RootSpan`]: https://docs.rs/tracing-actix-web/4.0.0-beta.1/tracing-actix-web/struct.RootSpan.html